Rohan-Navsariwala/Leet-Timer/README.md

 # Leet-Timer
-A web extension to embedd a timer to solve leetcode questions according to difficulty level
+A web extension to embed a timer to solve leetcode questions according to difficulty level